Privacy and Technology Law Fellowship

 Specific Duties and Responsibilities

-The Fellow will teach one course per academic year, assist with the administration of the GW Center for Law and Technology and GW Law's Privacy and Technology Law Program, and have the opportunity to engage in scholarly research projects, typically resulting in academic presentations and publications.
+The Fellow will teach one course per academic year, assist with the administration of the Bernard Center and GW Law's Privacy and Technology Law Program, and have the opportunity to engage in scholarly research projects, typically resulting in academic presentations and publications.

 Minimum Qualifications